Skip to Content

 The Safety in Healthcare course describes the importance of safe patient care, offers strategies for engaging patients and families in care processes, and provides critical thinking exercises that allow nurses to practice identifying examples of adverse situations, human factors associated with errors, and safe team practices.

-This activity has been submitted to the Ohio Nurses Association for approval to award contact hours.
-The Ohio Nurses Association is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+The Ohio Nurses Association is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
 (OBN-001-91).
-For more information about how to earn nursing Contact Hours for the Safety in Healthcare course, please see the User Manual or fill out a Contact Us form.
+For more information about how to earn nursing Contact Hours for the Communication in Healthcare course, please see the User Manual or fill out a Contact Us form.

 Safety in Healthcare -- Objectives